nbehrnd/githug-walkthrough/level-49.md

 [18ed2ac1522a014412d4303ce7c8db39becab076] Another Commit
 ``

-Git continues with the binary lookup, this time locating the hash "18ed2ac1522a01", we test the program again and the test doesn't pass, so we feedback ``bad``:
+Git continues with the binary lookup, now leading to commit hash "18ed2ac1522a01".
+We test the program again which however doesn't pass the test; our feedback reflects this (`bad`):

 ``
 $ make test